-Keep the right alignment of all the content you wrote in a letter.
+Keep right alignment of all the content you wrote on a letter.
 And start writing your letter by this format:

 - The Honorable Judge First and Last Name